ZMI PowerPack 20K Pro - A worthy successor to the ZMI PowerPack 20000 (QB820)

 - Nintendo Switch Lite: 13 hours of play

-The internals are all new.
+The internals is all new.
 ZMI reports a redesign of the printed circuit board.
 They swapped LG lithium cells found in the non-Pro model with a higher grade of Samsung cells.
 And rearranged the cells to reduce heat.
-Pass through charging and the USB function are the same.
+Pass-through charging and the USB function are the same.
 But trickle charge mode and PPS supply are new.
 And of course 20W more potential output.

 The included travel pouch is the same.
 And still fits the power banks and both included USB cables.
 Add a Lightning cable and you’re all set for any phone or device.